The Nine of Eight

 She picked up her phone and brought a plane ticket; there were a few things she needed to clear up with Sean.

 Meanwhile, Mobley found himself at the police station.
-He and the remaining knights had to make phone calls to 27 families, telling them their sons and brothers were dead.
+He and the remaining knights had to make phone calls to 27 families, telling them that their sons and brothers were dead.
 It was not a pleasant job, as Mobley hated telling people that someone in their family had died.
 (Of course, the Knights did that on several occasions.)

 “Oh, I did, didn’t I?” said Sean.